-Francine F. Guastello’s professional career in teaching spans over 44 years.
+E. Francine Guastello’s professional career in teaching spans over 44 years.
 She was an elementary and junior high teacher for 12 years, an elementary school principal for 16 years, worked as a diagnostician in the St. John’s reading clinic for 15 years, was an adjunct for 8 years teaching graduate and undergraduate classes, and has worked full-time at St. John’s since 1999.
 Guastello has written 11 programs for her department and one for the Department of Curriculum and Instruction.
-She has served as chairperson for eight years and served on various school and university committees over the past 17 years.
-Her interests are photography, painting, and gardening and sports.
+She has served as chairperson for eight years and served on various school and university committees over the past 20 years.
+She has several publications focusing on the practical implementation of effective teaching strategies including her most recent, a book, Growing the Vocabulary of English Language Learners: A Starter Kit for Classroom Teachers, co-authored with Parenti and DiMarco.

 Ed.D., Educational Leadership & Curriculum & Instruction, St. John’s University